mona-ragab/city-weather/README.md

 ## Time Spent

-Actually I can't determine exact time but approximately 7-8 hours.
+Actually I can't determine the exact time but approximately 7-8 hours.

 ## Stretch goals attempted

-I did all of stretch goals.
+I did all of the stretch goals.

-## Instructions to run assignment locallybundle install
+## Instructions to run assignment locally

-Note: make sure you have database with user name and password as in database.yml
+Note: make sure you have the required database and user as in database.yml

 ```
 bundle install